 Probably the biggest drawback to a regenerative media filter is the initial cost of the filter.
 Initial filter cost can be somewhat higher than with a traditional sand filter.
 To last through decades of pressurized use, most regenerative media filters are constructed of steel with specially designed coatings for the swimming pool industry.

 Even given the higher initial cost of the filter compared to more traditional sand filters, regenerative media filters can have a payback period of just a few years because of the ongoing cost savings.
 After the payback period has been reached, the aquatic facility should enjoy continued savings.
 Many factors go into determining the payback period you may or may not realize from use of regenerative media filters.
-We recommend consultation with aquatic facility engineers and architects to help with decisions related to the best filters for your particular aquatic facility prior to final selection.
+We recommend consultation with aquatic facility architects and engineers to help with decisions related to the best filters for your particular aquatic facility prior to final selection.

 Manufacturers of Regenerative Media Filters